AlexArcPy/GDBee/README.md

 * Copying data from the result set table (either individual cell values or row(s) with the headers preserved) - ready to paste properly into an Excel sheet
 * Choosing whether you want to have geometry column in the result set as WKT
 * Choosing what SQL dialect to use for querying (`OGR SQL` or `SQLite`)
-* Auto-completion and highlights for geodatabase tables and columns
+* Auto-completion and highlights for geodatabase tables and columns as well as SQL keywords and functions
 * Pagination of the result table to load rows on request as user scrolls down
+* Reporting query execution time and number of records returned

 ## Limitations